Addison Rae & Bryce Hall’s Split Looks Very Familiar

-TikTok star Addison Rae has asked her Instagram followers for “privacy” following rumors that her boyfriend Bryce Hall had cheated on her.
+TikTok star Addison Rae has asked her Instagram followers for “privacy” following rumours that her boyfriend Bryce Hall had cheated on her.

 On the night of March 3, Rae, who boasts 36 million followers, posted to her Instagram stories that she doesn't want the entirety of the Internet in her business.
 “Sharing my life with y’all makes me happy, but some things I choose to handle offline.
 When and if I want to share, I will make that decision," she wrote.